antonio-olleros/dpm-docs/docs/operators/11-clause-operators.md

 > rset <*>

 ### 11.2.4 Semantics
-Changes the name of a component.
+Changes the name of a *Component*.

-### 11.2.5 Additional constraints
+### 11.2.5 Additional Constraints
 compFrom must belong to op.

-compFrom must be a DPM key component (i.e., cannot refer to row, column or sheet).
+compFrom must be a DPM *Key Component* (i.e., cannot refer to row, column or sheet).

 compTo name cannot be already used in op.

-compTo name cannot be the name of a standard key component ("r", "c" or "s").
+compTo name cannot be the name of a standard *Key Component* ("r", "c" or "s").

 ### 11.2.6 Behaviour
-Returns a recordset with the same data structure as the input operand, except the renamed components, which change name.
-All the records are kept.
+Returns a *Recordset* with the same data structure as the input *Operand*, except the renamed *Components*, which change name.
+All the *Records* are kept.

 ### 11.2.7 Examples
-Considering the following recordset, generated from the selection `{tT1, r010-020}`:
+Considering the following *Recordset*, generated from the selection `{tT1, r010-020}`:

 | RefDate {#k} | r {#k} | CNT {#k} | f {#f} |
 |--------------|--------|----------|--------|